Domains

 Success: Deal 1 light hit to a foe in your zone.
 You may remove any number of segments from your Momentum clock to deal that many additional light hits, distributed among foes in your zone.

 Crit Success: Deal 1 hard hit to a foe in your zone.
-You may remove any number of segments from your Momentum clock to deal that many additional hard hits, distributed among foes in your zone.
+You may remove any number of segments from your Momentum clock to deal that many additional light hits, distributed among foes in your zone.

 You vault debris, slide under obstacles, and spring off walls without breaking stride.
 The textbooks call it efficient locomotion.
 Everyone else calls it survival.